 This revelation was dumbfounding.
 It was so utterly implausible that we launched into the obligatory chorus of “no way” and “yeah right.”
 He insisted it was true: “I saw it myself.”
 Naked people frolicking in the woods, he averred, though not in those exact terms.
 “Go see for yourselves.”
 And with that idle challenge, he walked away.

 Did we meet that challenge?
 I cannot vouch for my compadres, but I, for one, did not.
 I figured I was already in enough trouble for straying this far afield.
 To go beyond that point, in search of a fabled den of iniquity, was inconceivable.
-My eight-year-old moralism said that if those people were depraved enough to be naked in public, there was no telling of what they might be capable—selling an eight-year-old boy into slavery, perhaps, or (worse yet) stealing his prized purple 3-speed bicycle.
+My eight-year-old moralism said that if those people were depraved enough to be naked in public, there was no telling of what they might be capable—selling an eight-year-old boy into slavery, perhaps, or (worse yet) stealing his prized purple three-speed banana-seat bicycle.
 I turned away, and rode home, intrigued but fearful.

 Over the years, this mystery stayed in the back of my mind.
-I sometimes heard further, similar rumours, reinforcing the possibility that a nudist colony really was tucked away amid the trees.
+I sometimes heard further, similar rumors, reinforcing the possibility that a nudist colony really was tucked away amid the trees.
 Yet by the time I was in high school that area had begun to be developed into a subdivision; the gravel road was replaced by a winding extension of the avenue, and I frequently drove through the area without spying any hint of a naked body or an enclave of debauchery.
 My gentle skepticism turned to firm doubt.

 Finally, when I was in college, I learned the truth: there was indeed—even then—nudity happening out there, but not a “nudist colony” per se.
 Hidden in what remained of the woods was a deep, roughly rectangular, spring-fed quarry pond.
 To access it one would park in back of an unremarkable apartment complex, cross over a railroad embankment, and follow a series of unmarked trails that meandered through clearings and skirted low marshes.
 College students, mostly, used the pond to go skinny-dipping.
 Those in the know called it Bare-Ass Lake.

 In the years since then, the area has continued to be developed, and “Hidden Lake Drive” now passes right by the no-longer-hidden Bare-Ass Lake, stringing together little cul-de-sacs of tidy condominiums.
-The developer had a sense of humour, however, and left us with a sanitized, punning in-joke: the nearest cul-de-sac is called “Bear Lake Drive.”
+The developer had a sense of humor, however, and left us with a sanitized, punning in-joke: the nearest cul-de-sac is called “Bear Lake Drive.”